Memories for tomorrow | Hecke/Rauter

-Alisa M. Hecke and Julian Rauter jointly realize interdisciplinary projects between performance and installation; their multi-layered text structures, sound or image collages are shown in theaters and exhibition contexts.
-The recurring motif is the (stage) body and its representation, and they research the perception and attribution of liveliness and corporeality on stage.
+Alisa M. Hecke and Julian Rauter realize interdisciplinary projects between performance and installation; their multi-layered text structures, sound or image collages are shown in theaters and exhibition contexts.
 Since 2016, they have been researching the paradigm shift of natural history collections in the course of global ecological changes.
 These are becoming places of remembrance of vanished animal species, which are apparently brought back to life here, prepared and preserved by taxidermists.

 But where does this human need to collect relics of organic life and pass them on to posterity come from?

 In a series of interviews Hecke/Rauter have dealt with the process of taxidermy and its protagonists.
 Their confessions provide information about the human desire for preservation – and their strategies of conservation – natural diversity and aesthetic diversity.
-With the audio installation (object: Andi Willmann), the documented material is created as a temporary repository for visualization and memory.
+An audio installation becomes a temporary place of storage and remembrance for the documentary material.

 The research forms the material corpus for the interdisciplinary art project “The Big Sleep”, which will take place in theatres and natural history museums in Germany and Switzerland in 2020.